MileHacker Logo

 Infrastructure Overview

 India's infrastructure (public transport, sidewalks, older buildings) is generally not designed for easy accessibility.
-Uneven pavements, crowded spaces, and flights of stairs are common.
+Irregular pavements, crowded spaces, and flights of stairs are common.

 Transport & Attractions

-Newer malls and certain recent hotels may have ramps and elevators.
+Newer shopping malls and certain recent some hotels have ramps and elevators.
 Local buses and local trains provide largely inaccessible.
-Booking private accessible vehicles or taxis is usually necessary.
+Booking private wheelchair-accessible vehicles or taxis is usually necessary.

 Support & Resources

-Specialized services for visual or hearing impairments are limited.
+Specialized services for the visually or hearing impaired are limited.
 Major airports may offer assistance.
-Thorough pre-trip research and direct communication with service vendors are needed to check accessibility.
+Thorough pre-trip research and direct communication with service vendors are needed to review accessibility.

 Planning for Mobility